U.S. sees bearable costs, key goals met for Russia in Syria so far

 Yet Putin’s intervention has halted the opposition's momentum, allowing pro-Assad forces to take the offensive.
 Prior to Russia's military action, U.S. and Western officials said, Assad's government looked increasingly threatened.

-Rather than pushing back the opposition, Russia may be settling for defending Assad's grip on key population centers that include the heartland of his minority Alawite sect, said the U.S. intelligence official.
+Rather than pushing back the opposition, Russia may be settling for defending Assad's grip on key population centres that include the heartland of his minority Alawite sect, said the U.S. intelligence official.

 Russia is taking advantage of the operation to test new weapons in battlefield conditions and integrate them into its tactics, the intelligence official said.
 It is refining its use of unarmed surveillance drones, the official added.